carsonoid/workshop-learn-github-actions/content/credits/_index.md

 A big thank you to everyone who has contributed to the enhancement and proliferation of this workshop and the ecosystem that supports it.

+If you liked this workshop style and want to learn more about `git` please check out the Guts of Git workshop at https://guts-of-git.carson-anderson.com/

 ## Artist